junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 *Is this real?* He wants to say. *Is Castiel really coming back to him?
 Is this really his daughter?
 Alive?*

 But he doesn't dare to ask.
-He doesn't even know if he wishes it's real.
+He doesn't even know if he wishes it were real.
 Hope can be a horrible thing.
 He doesn't want to be destroyed again.

 Jimmy curls up on what remained to be a part of the bedframe, arms around his knees, holding his body close to himself.
-He wants nothing more than to reach out to touch, to hold his daughter, to feel the warmth of her hands; but he also wants nothing about touching that angel again, the one ruined his body and mind, the one tore his life apart, the one took his daughter like he once took him.
+He wants nothing more than to reach out to touch, to hold his daughter, to feel the warmth of her hands, but he also wants nothing about touching that angel again, the one who ruined his body and mind, the one who tore his life apart, the one who took his daughter like he once took him.

-Too much feelings toss and turn inside him like a boiling sea, adding to the constant throbbing pain all over his body, making him nauseous.
+Too many feelings toss and turn inside him like a boiling sea, adding to the constant throbbing pain all over his body, making him nauseous.
 He can't speak.
 He can't move.
 All he can do is stare.
 He stares at his daughter, trying desperately to find if she's still there, in there, in another living room like he once lived in.
 He wants to *see* her.

-Claire's coat is torn, scattered with cuts and holes, looking like it has been shot and stabbed for far too many times for her to stay standing.
+Claire's coat is torn, scattered with cuts and holes, looking like it has been shot and stabbed far too many times for her to stay standing.
 But here she is, her body, at least, standing still, staring him back.

 "Oh God," Jimmy sobs, tears pouring down the corners of his eyes.
 "Claire -- oh God."
 It's been a year.
 And it's the first time he sees her again.
 But he doesn't even know if she can hear him.